waldenn/conzept-extra/README.md

 # conzept-extra

-Conzept embedded apps which need to be build out-of-tree
+These are a few patched Conzept embedded apps and libraries which require building out-of-tree.

+*This repo is not required for running Conzept, only for developers wanting to modify these apps.*